Research Studies

 An unacceptably high percentage of our nation’s low-income, minority youth (< 18 years of age) are not regularly physically active.
 The presence of quality youth physical activity opportunities (YPAO) enables and encourages physically active lifestyles.
 Unfortunately, quality YPAOs often are lacking in places where minority youth live, resulting in low activity levels and subsequent health issues that represent significant disparities in our society.
 Our previous research found that small businesses (< 500 employees), which represent over 99% of all employers, are powerful resources for creating and improving YPAOs.
 In accordance with the Socioecological Model and established philanthropic principles, we developed an alpha version of an intervention (alpha-i) for increasing small businesses’ involvement with YPAOs.
 We are now creating a beta version (beta-i) and pilot testing its impact on small business support for YPAOs and YPAO utilization by youth in low-income, minority New Castle County, Delaware neighborhoods.
 Results from this study are expected to inform a nationally implementable practice for increasing support for YPAOs and strengthen the science of addressing health disparities in socially disadvantaged populations.
 [PI: Richard Suminski, PhD, MPH]

 The burden of diabetes is greater for racial/ethnic minorities, including African Americans.
 Overweight and obesity are risk factors for the development of diabetes and are also more prevalent in racial/ethnic minorities.
 The Diabetes Prevention Program and subsequent translation studies demonstrated the efficacy of a lifestyle intervention on reducing weight and risk of type 2 diabetes.
 Increasing evidence supports efforts to engage CHWs to help extend our reach to raise awareness about diabetes prevention in underserved communities.
 Innovative internet-based CHW training programs that are standardized, effective, and scalable could provide a convenient and engaging training model to support the efforts of CHWs.
-To address this need, we are currently developing, implementing, and evaluating an internet-based 3-dimensional (3-D) virtual world model to remotely deliver a CHW training program (CDC “Road to Health”; RTH) to support CHWs’ efforts in raising awareness about diabetes prevention in African American communities.
+To address this need, we adapted, implemented, and evaluated an internet-based 3-D virtual world model to remotely deliver a CHW training program (based on CDC “Road to Health Toolkit") to support CHWs’ efforts in raising awareness about diabetes prevention in African American communities.
 If our virtual world CHW training model shows promise it could be tailored/adapted for diverse groups and scaled for broad remote dissemination.
 [PI: Laurie Ruggiero, PhD]